larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 bit and see I that's George Mitchell.
 On the left there I believe.
-And so Alan Kotok was, you know, the code designer of this PDP 6.
+And so Alan Kotok was, you know, the code designer of this PDP-6.
 Is that is that that's not nice.
 It's not me.
 The person looking over his shoulder.
 I'm not sure who is.
 Right, yeah, now is it just yesterday or we could go?
-Alan kotok.
+Alan Kotok.
 Yeah I'm sorry.
 (59:35)
 Two days ago yesterday two
 days ago two days ago.